Duke Energy Corporation (DUK) Shares Up Despite Recent Market Volatility

-Duke Energy Corporation (NYSE: DUK)’s stock price has increased by 2.02 compared to its previous closing price of 91.91.
-However, the company has experienced a -3.17% decline in its stock price over the last five trading sessions.
-MarketWatch.com reported on 02/08/23 that Biden claims green-job surge in State of the Union — is his boast justified?
+Duke Energy Corporation (NYSE: DUK)’s stock price has increased by 0.62 compared to its previous closing price of 95.39.
+Despite this, the company has experienced a 0.18% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Duke Energy Corporation (NYSE: DUK) Right Now?